+In this paper, we often prefer to work with the original fibre bundle $E$ rather than $\projectiveE$, and talk about projective connections on $E$ rather than connections on $\projectiveE$, in order to match the common convention in the field of quantum information.

-We can also define the notion of projective flatness for a connection on $E$ as follows: \begin{Definition}[Projectively flat connection] Let $E, G, Z$ be as above, and let $\HE{}$ be a connection on the fibre bundle $E$.
-We say that the connection $\HE{}$ is \emph{projectively flat} if, for all points $p \in B$ (or just one, as above --- it doesn't matter), the restricted holonomy group $\Hol_{p}^{0}(\HE{}) < G$ satisfies
+For an honest connection, we define the notion of projective flatness for a connection on $E$, to be used in Section \ref{sec:topologicalFT}, as follows:

+\begin{Definition}[Projectively flat connection] Let $E, G, Z$ be as above, and let $\HE{}$ be a connection on the fibre bundle $E$.
+We say that the connection $\HE{}$ is \emph{projectively flat} if, for all points $p \in B$ (or equivalently, for just one point), the restricted holonomy group $\Hol_{p}^{0}(\HE{}) < G$ satisfies